TheCarsonWest/nerd-emoji/python/Regex Groups and Backreferences.md

 # [[Regular Expressions]]
 # Regex Groups and Backreferences

-These notes cover how to use groups and backreferences in regular expressions within Python.
+These notes cover how to use groups and backreferences in [[Regular Expressions]] within Python.

 The core idea is to create groups within a regex pattern to capture specific parts of the matched string.
 These captured parts can then be reused (backreferenced) within the same pattern or accessed after the match is made.